superboo07/discord-rich-presence-plex/README.md

 ## Run On Startup - Windows

-Included in the tools directory is 'Plex Rich Presence Task.xml' which can be imported into your task scheduler.
+Included in the tools directory is `Plex Rich Presence Task.xml` which can be imported into your task scheduler.
 I've included instructions on using it inside of the file, but below I will place more.

 1. Open your Task Scheduler.exe
 2. Right click the left panel and click import task.
-Then naviagate to where you installed the script, and select the 'tools\Plex Rich Presence Task.xml'
+Then naviagate to where you installed the script, and select the `tools\Plex Rich Presence Task.xml`
 3. (Optional) Go to the triggers panel and edit the on log in trigger to use your username.
 4. Go into the actions panel and edit the run application action to start in the directory where you installed the script.